realadamnix/learnCircuitMinimisation/Kmaping/Examples.md

-# Question 1: Determine the expression for the following kmaps
+# Question 1: Determine the expression for the following K-Maps

 ## a